astorfi/sequence-to-sequence-from-scratch/docs/source/content/documentation.rst

 A learned representation for context elements is called ``word embedding`` in which the words with similar meaning, ideally, become highly correlated in the representation space as well.
-One of the main incentives behind word embedding representations is the high generalization power as opposed to sparse higher dimensional representation [goldberg2017neural]_.
+One of the main incentives behind word embedding representations is the high generalization power as opposed to sparse higher dimensional representation.
 Unlike the traditional bag-of-word representation in which different words have quite different representation regardless of their usage, in learning the distributed representation, the usage of words in the context is of great importance which lead to similar representation for correlated words in meaning.
 The are different approaches for creating word embedding.
 Please